tabulify/tabulify/tower/doc/openapi-dev.md

 # How to develop

 ## About
-This page is a getting started on how to develop/modify the [applications](openapi.md)
+This page is a getting started on how to develop/modify the [openapi applications](openapi.md)

 ## Step by step